 Windows Server hardening can be very time-consuming, especially in large organizations with complex IT infrastructures.
-In addition, you need to perform hardening of your Windows servers on a regular basis to keep the systems up to date with the latest technology.
+In addition, you need to perform hardening of your Windows servers on a regular basis to keep the systems up to the state of the art techniques.
 So a one-time server hardening is not enough!

 In addition, it is necessary to monitor the systems during operation and to react to (intentional or unintentional) deviations.

 These tasks take up a lot of time if IT experts perform them manually.
-Configuration, monitoring and control become faster, easier and more transparent through the use of special hardening tools – also known as security configuration management tools.
+Configuration, monitoring and control become faster, easier and more transparent through the use of special hardening tools for companies.

 There are several things you can do to speed up Windows server hardening.
 The first is to determine how well hardened your systems currently are.